-I still remember the first high-quality basketball I got from my parents.
-It was a classic orange Spalding with synthetic leather panels - I absolutely loved that ball!
+I still remember the first, high-quality basketball I got from my parents.
+It was a classic orange Spalding with synthetic leather panels - I absolutely loved that ball.

 When you pick a basketball there are a lot of different factors you want to keep in mind:

-The traditional outdoor rubber ball, complete with grippy dimples, tends to get slippery with a little bit of dust and the dimples wear away quickly.
+The traditional outdoor rubber ball, complete with grippy dimples, tends to get slippery with a little bit of dust or the dimples wear away quickly.
 You won't be snapping accurate passes with a ball like that anytime soon.

 It's important to know if your ball stands up to the moisture test.
 Does the ball remain wet after you towel it off?
 How does the ball handle with a little bit of moisture on it?
 You want a ball that can stand up to water so you don't have to have a break in play.

-There are a lot of different outdoor basketballs out there, this is just a small selection of the best and most popular ones:
+There are a lot of different outdoor basketballs out there; this is just a small selection of the best and most popular ones.

 Let's take a closer look: